danja/hyperdata-static/makesite/content/blog/2023-08-28-llama-sparql-02.md

 <!-- title: llama_index SPARQL Notes 02 -->

+**Aaargh!
+OpenAI API credit $0.21, and I won't have any money to top it up for another week or so**

+_What doesn't need the API?_

 **FOR TEMP CHANGES, UNMODIFIED FILES ARE IN ../original** _(I should probably make a branch in git, but then I'm likely to forget...)_